 The domain Eukarya contains all eukaryotes, including uni- or multicellular eukaryotes such as protists, fungi, plants, and animals.
 The major defining characteristic of eukaryotes is that their cells contain a nucleus.

 Protists are an informal grouping of eukaryotes that are not plants, animals, or fungi.
-Algae and protozoa are examples of protists.
+Some algae are protists and others are bacteria; all protozoa are examples of protists.

-Algae (singular: alga) are protists that can be either unicellular or multicellular and vary widely in size, appearance, and habitat (Figure 1.15).
-Their cells are surrounded by cell walls made of cellulose, a type of carbohydrate.
+Algae (singular: alga) are mostly made up of protists that can be either unicellular or multicellular and vary widely in size, appearance, and habitat (Figure 1.15).
+Algal protists are surrounded by cell walls made of cellulose, a type of carbohydrate.
 Algae are photosynthetic organisms that extract energy from the sun and release oxygen and carbohydrates into their environment.
-Because other organisms can use their waste products for energy, algae are important parts of many ecosystems.
+Cyanobacteria, a type of bacteria, is also considered an algae, but these organisms are bacterial prokaryotes and therefore have a peptidoglycan-based cell wall, unlike the cellulose-based cell wall of the algal protists.
+Because other organisms can use the waste products of all algae for energy, algae are important parts of many ecosystems.
 Many consumer products contain ingredients derived from algae, such as carrageenan or alginic acid, which are found in some brands of ice cream, salad dressing, beverages, lipstick, and toothpaste.
 A derivative of algae also plays a prominent role in the microbiology laboratory.
 Agar, a gel derived from algae, can be mixed with various nutrients and used to grow microorganisms in a Petri dish.
 Algae are also being developed as a possible source for biofuels.